Frequently asked questions.

-Yoga should be practiced on an empty stomach, so leave at least 3 hours after a main meal or two hours after a snack.
-This gives your digestive system time to digest the food you have eaten so it won’t interfere with your practice.
+Yoga should be practiced on an empty stomach, so leave at least 3 hours after a main meal or one to two hours after a snack.

 I have an injury, can yoga help?

-Many students start practicing yoga because of an injury or another health issue and they find yoga really helps and even cures.
-Tell your yoga teacher about any injuries or health problems before class starts so he can make adjustments in the program to suit your needs.
-Your yoga teacher is there to help you.
+Many students start practising yoga because of an injury or another health issue and they find yoga really helps and even cures.
+Tell your yoga teacher about any injuries or health problems before class starts.
+Your yoga teacher is there to help.